chaos-polymtl/lethe/doc/source/theory/multiphysics/vof.rst

   &\quad + \sum_k \int_{\Omega_k}\tau_\mathrm{SUPG} u_i\partial_i v^h\left(\partial_t \phi^h + \phi^h\partial_i u_i + u_i\partial_i\phi^h \right) d \Omega_k \\
   &\qquad + \sum_k \int_{\Omega_k}v_\mathrm{DCDD}f_\mathrm{DCDD} \partial_i v^h \partial_i \phi^h  d \Omega_k  = 0

 where the first element wise summation represents the SUPG stabilization term and the second is the shock capturing scheme.
-The same SUPG stabilization as in the Navier-Stokes finite element formualtion is used (see :doc:`./stabilization`).
+The same SUPG stabilization as in the Navier-Stokes finite element formulation is used (see :doc:`../fluid_dynamics/stabilization`).
 The terms of the DCDD scheme are:

 .. math::

   &v_\mathrm{DCDD} = \frac{1}{2} h^2 \|\vec{u}\| \| \nabla \phi^h \| \\
   &f_\mathrm{DCDD} = \frac{\nabla \phi^h}{\| \nabla \phi^h \|} \frac{\nabla \phi^h}{\| \nabla \phi^h \|}

 The term :math:`v_\mathrm{DCDD}` ensures that diffusivity is added only where there is a large phase gradient and a non-zero velocity, i.e., where the interface :math:`\Gamma` is in motion.
 The term :math:`f_\mathrm{DCDD}` is intended to add diffusivity only in the crosswind direction, since streamline diffusion is already added by the SUPG stabilization.
-However, for now, diffusivity is added in every directions where there is a phase gradient.
+However, for now, diffusivity is added in every direction where there is a phase gradient.

 The DCDD scheme leads to a non-linear finite element formulation.
 Thus, the latter is resolved with the Newton-Raphson method.

 Interface diffusion and sharpening
 -----------------------------------

-The VOF method tends to diffuse the interface: over time, the interface becomes blurry instead of a sharp definition, and the change from :math:`\phi = 0` to :math:`1` happens on a larger distance.
+The VOF method tends to diffuse the interface, i.e., over time, the interface becomes blurry instead of a sharp definition, and the change from :math:`\phi = 0` to :math:`1` happens on a larger distance.

 Thus, we use sharpening methods to keep the change in :math:`\phi` sharp at the interface.
 Two methods are currently available: interface sharpening and interface filtration.